 1. Paper Roll Width

 The width of the paper roll is the first number in the specification.
-It is the most important measurement because if this is wrong, the paper simply won’t fit into the printer.
+It is the most important measurement because if this is wrong, the paper won’t fit into the printer.
 The width is measured across the face of the roll from side to side.
 If you are taking the measurement directly from a printed receipt, be careful not to measure just the width of the printed text: you must measure across the entire paper, from edge to edge.
-Measure in millimeters, as accurately as possible, as small differences in size can be vital!
+Measure in millimeters, as accurately as possible, as minor differences in size can be vital!

 In the United States, thermal paper roll widths are expressed in inches.
 Popular paper roll widths include 2 1/4, 3 1/8 inches.
 Generally, almost all credit card terminals take a 57mm wide roll, and the receipt printers take an 80mm roll.

 2. Paper Roll Diameter

 To measure the diameter, you must measure across the end of the roll, going directly through the center spindle hole (the core).
 The best way to do this is to stand the roll on its end on a flat surface so that it cannot roll.

-The diameter of rolls can vary from anything as small as 20mm to over 250mm.
-The bigger the diameter, the more paper that is wound on the roll.
-When measuring the diameter of your roll, keep in mind that it is important to never purchase a roll with a diameter bigger than the recommended size by the receipt printer, as it may not fit in the machine.
+The diameter of rolls can vary from anything as small as 30mm to over 250mm – the bigger the diameter, the more paper that is wound on the roll.
+When measuring the diameter of your roll, keep in mind that it is important never to purchase a roll with a diameter bigger than the recommended size by the receipt printer, as it may not fit in the machine.

 3. Paper Roll Length